Hannah Montana: The Movie: Soundtrack

+Taylor Swift at the 2009 premiere of Hannah Montana: The Movie.
+She had a cameo appearance in the film and wrote two songs for its soundtrack.

 Walt Disney Records released the soundtrack on March 24, 2009, on the third anniversary of Hannah Montanas 2006 debut, with songs by Miley Cyrus, Hannah Montana, Billy Ray Cyrus, Rascal Flatts, Taylor Swift, and Steve Rushton.
 The score was originally to be written by composer Alan Silvestri, and he penned a new song with Glen Ballard, "Butterfly Fly Away", which is sung in the film.
 Due to a scheduling conflict with G.I.
 Joe: The Rise of Cobra, which he was also signed to score, he had to drop out.
 (However, a cue from Silvestri's score to The Mexican is tracked into the movie.)
 Stepping in was composer John Debney, who recorded his score with the Hollywood Studio Symphony at the Sony Scoring Stage.
 The album debuted at No. 2 on the Billboard 200 with 137,592 sold in the first week, and after four weeks claimed the No. 1 spot.
 A karaoke version was released on August 18, 2009.

 Marketing and release

 The film was issued a G-rating from the MPAA for all ages admitted.
 The premiere of Hannah Montana: The Movie was held on April 2, 2009, in Los Angeles.
 The UK premiere was held in London on April 23, 2009; it was released in British and Irish cinemas on May 1, 2009.
 Play Along Toys released dolls and toys based on the film.
-The film made its world premiere on the Disney Channel on Friday November 19, 2010, where it drew 4.6 million viewers.
+The film made its world television premiere on the Disney Channel on Friday November 19, 2010, where it drew 4.6 million viewers.

 On January 15, 2009, the film's official trailer was released, along with the official poster on a website, as a sneak peek of the film was released in December 2008 on Disney Channel, including on New Year's Eve.
 On February 16, 2009, an exclusive Disney Channel preview was premiered alongside the music videos "The Climb" and "Hoedown Throwdown" from the Hannah Montana: The Movie soundtrack previewed by Miley Cyrus.
 Cyrus also promoted the film and performed the film's lead single "The Climb" on various talk shows including, The Tonight Show with Jay Leno, Good Morning America, The Tyra Banks Show, and Rachael Ray.
 She also performed her song on American Idol on April 16, 2009.
 A video game based on the film was released on April 7, 2009, three days before the film's release.
 The game was revealed by ESRB.
 The game was released for 7th gens.